-On September 13th, the FCA wrote a “Dear CEO” letter to all consumer credit firms that it authorises saying that they had reviewed complaints handling at a range of firms and found material non-compliance and other concerning practices.
+The FCA wrote a “Dear CEO” letter to all consumer credit firms on September 13th 2017.
+This said the FCA has reviewed complaints handling at a range of firms and found material non-compliance and other concerning practices.

 The letter details these problems and ends by saying that the FCA expects firms to: